moderndatacompany/dataos.info/docs/resources/bundle.md

 🗣 The Workspaces specified within a Bundle does not dictate the location of Bundle creation.
 Instead, it pertains to the Workspace designated to encompass all <b>Workspace-level Resources</b> (such as <i>Workflow, Service, Worker, Secret, Database, Lakehouse and Cluster)</i> housed within the Bundle.

 It is noteworthy that the Workspace-level Resources present in a Bundle can also be instantiated within other Workspaces, not necessarily that was created using the Bundle.
-But, the <b>Platform-level Resources</b>, irrespective of their presence within a Bundle, such as <i>Depot, Policy, Compute, Stack, Instance-Secret, Operator</i>, or even another <i>Bundle</i>, maintain their platform-level scope and are not constrained to a specific Workspace.
+But, the <b>Instance-level Resources</b>, irrespective of their presence within a Bundle, such as <i>Depot, Policy, Compute, Stack, Instance-Secret, Operator</i>, or even another <i>Bundle</i>, maintain their instance-level scope and are not constrained to a specific Workspace.

 </aside>